IndiasFernandes/IndiasFernandes/README.md

 <h2><a href="#">Software Engineer</a> and <a href="#">Creative Technologist</a></h2>

 ## 👋 About me:
-- 🚀 With more than **10 years learning IT** and **4 years of experience as a freelance Programmer**, I bring a unique blend of programming and strategic skills, including **12 years of experience as a Web Developer** across diverse markets like **crypto, commodities, and stocks**.
+- 🚀 With more than **10 years learning IT** and **4 years of experience as a Programmer**, I bring a unique blend of programming and strategic skills, including **12 years of experience as a Web Developer** across diverse markets like **crypto, commodities, and stocks**.
-- 💻 My technical expertise spans across **HTML, JavaScript, Python**, and databases like **MySQL, MongoDB, and PostgreSQL**, with a foundation in **React**, **NodeJS**.
+- 💻 My technical expertise focus mostly on **Python(Django, FastAPI, Flask), Machine Learning, Large Language Models (LLM), AI Integration, Data Analysis & Visualization** and also **HTML, JavaScript, CSS**, and databases like **MySQL, SQLite, MongoDB, and PostgreSQL**.
+I have the foundations to work with  with a foundation in **React**, **NodeJS**.
 - 🤖 Passionate about tackling **complex challenges**, I excel at creating innovative systems that automate and streamline processes.
 My current focus includes exploring **artificial intelligence (AI)** to enhance programming efficiency and quality.

 ## Open to Opportunities
 - 🌟 Actively seeking new opportunities to collaborate with teams, leveraging my programming expertise, managerial skills, and client relations experience in dynamic, innovative environments.
-- 🌱 Continually improving proficiency in **Front-End and Back-End languages** like NodeJS, React and Typescript, eagerly embracing new learning opportunities.
+- 🌱 Continually improving proficiency in **Front-End and Back-End languages**, mainly related to Python.

 ## Collaboration and Contact
 - 👯 Excited to engage in **collaborations and new projects**.
 If you're looking for a developer with a unique blend of technical and strategic acumen, I'd love to hear from you.
-- 📧 Contact me at [daniel.indias@gmail.com](mailto:daniel.indias@gmail.com) for discussions or inquiries.
+- 📧 Contact me at [daniel.indias@innerflect.com](mailto:daniel.indias@innerflect.com) for discussions or inquiries.
 - 📄 Check out [my CV!](https://github.com/IndiasFernandes/IndiasFernandes/blob/main/CV%20Daniel%20I%CC%81ndias.pdf)